-Recipients were honored at the 13th Annual Arizona Statewide Historic Preservation Partnership Conference held in Nogales, June 2014.
-See 2014 Awards in Public Archaeology Recipient List.
+Recipients were honored at the 15th Annual Arizona Statewide Historic Preservation Partnership Conference in Flagstaff, May 2016.
+See 2016 Awards in Public Archaeology Recipient List.

 The annual Arizona Historic Preservation Conference (conference) is presented by Arizona State Historic Preservation Office, in partnership with the preservation community, including for-profit, non-profit, governmental, tribal and educational institutions.
 The goal of the Conference is to bring together preservationists from around the state to exchange ideas and success stories, to share perspectives and solutions to preservation issues, to foster cooperation between the diverse Arizona preservation communities, and to offer specialized training to today’s practitioners, while developing tomorrow’s preservationists.
 For more information visit official Conference website at AZPreservation.com

 To help commemorate Arizona’s centennial on February 14, 2012, a centennial project was begun to inventory and promote the protection of historic cemeteries throughout the state.
 Historic cemeteries were chosen as the focus of a centennial project because they are important irreplaceable resources many of which are in danger of being lost through neglect, natural erosion, and vandalism.
 As the Arizona Centennial approached, it seemed appropriate that an organized statewide effort be undertaken to locate, inventory and provide guidance for the conservation and maintenance of these significant properties.

 In honor of Arizona's Centennial, the Governor's Archaeology Advisory Commission assembled the following list of 100 archaeological and historical sites that are open to the public.
 We encourage you to visit Arizona's past!
 Download Archaeological and Historical Sites List (PDF) ( 86 KB PDF) or (XLS) ( 61 KB XLS)